yoyosource/BOTC-HomeBrew/Townsfolk/README.md

 You start knowing what demon is in-play.
 You are safe from minions.

 ## ![](Toll%20Inspector/.image_big.png) [Toll Inspector](Toll%20Inspector)
-Each night you learn how many potions of each color has been received since dawn.
+Each night, you learn how many potions of each alignment have been received since dawn.

 ## ![](Wanderer/.image_big.png) [Wanderer](Wanderer)
 You start knowing how many Outsiders have an evil neighbour [at least 1 Outsider]